georgeberar/georgeberar/README.md

-## 👋 Hi stranger, I'm George!
+## Hi, I'm George!

-I'm a passionate Software Engineer with a keen interest in turning ideas into reality through elegant and efficient solutions.
+I'm a passionate Software Engineer with a keen interest in turning ideas into reality.

 ### 💻 Tech Stack